 departures: daily at 8am and 1pm

 Price: USD 30 per person (2 people minimum)

-Includes professional guidance, all activities, museum donation, a pastry snack and a soft drink.
+Includes professional guidance, all activities, a pastry snack and a soft drink.

 Across the street works a welcoming hairdresser who might blow your mind.
 Are you aware of the fact that very few female hairstyles you have noticed around are made of natural hair?